Finding comfort, and North Korea, in a tiny restaurant

 That derision, combined with their own disillusionment, can churn into a stew of suspicion, resentment and ambivalence.
 And though they may hate the nation they left behind, many also miss it deeply.
 Because how can you not miss home?

-“Our lives here can be so difficult,” said a North Korean now living in the South, and who spoke on condition her name not be used.
+“Our lives here can be so difficult,” said a North Korean now living in the South.
 “But finding that restaurant made me so happy.”
+She spoke on condition her name not be used; even North Koreans who fled years ago remain concerned about reprisals against them or relatives still in the North.

 Choi has built them a tiny island of North Korean life that starts to feel crowded if it has more than a half-dozen customers.
 In a burst of optimism she named it Howol-ilga, “People from Different Homelands Come to Gather in One Place.”